thoughtbot/guides/style/objective-c/README.md

 * Order `@class` directives alphabetically.
 * Order `@property` modifiers: memory management, atomicity, writability.
-* Leave out `@property` modifiers unless needed, `nonatomic` is the only one needed in most cases except connecting views with IB in which case `weak` may also be needed.
+* Leave out `@property` modifiers unless needed, `nonatomic` is the only one needed in most cases.
+* Prefer strong IBOutlet references.
 * Prefer `@class` to `#import` when referring to external classes in a public `@interface`.
 * Prefer `@property` to declaring instance variables.